How to find a job in Munich - some tips from an expat in the city

 - don’t know where to start looking..

-Fortunately, for all of these challenges there are solutions that will help you keep your flag flying!
+Fortunately, for all of these challenges there are solutions that will help you keep your flag flying and kick-off your career in Germany!

 Be patient, don't give up and (try to) enjoy this new challenge.
 And drink coffee, lots of coffee :)

-Tips for making it easier to land your new job!
+Tips for making it easier to find your new job in Germany!

 1. Learn German